HyDE-Project/terminals-hyde/README.md

 ## Contributions

+- Create a directory for a terminal emulator, inside that folder will be the dcol file and a README on how to use it.
+If external script is needed include it and be sure to explain how it works and how to use it.
 - Enhance the template by adding more contrast to some elements.
 - Avoid making breaking changes.
 - Make readme comprehensive